Everything you need to know about press releases

 How do you make your press release newsworthy?

-Topicality: something that is happening right now
+Timeliness: something that is happening now

 Data: new figures or trends